Webinar: Helping Grieving Children and Teens Cope with Difficult Emotions

 Pamela Gabbay, EdD, FT

-Dr. Pamela Gabbay has served the bereavement field in many capacities during her 25-year career.
+Dr. Pamela Gabbay is a nationally recognized trainer and consultant who has served the bereavement field in many capacities during her 25 year career.
 She is a co-founder of The Satori Group, a national organization providing education and consultation to the end-of-life, death, and bereavement fields.
-Pamela is a national trainer for the American Foundation for Suicide Prevention (AFSP) and is the co-author of Understanding and Supporting Bereaved Children: A Practical Guide for Professionals.
-Previously, Dr. Gabbay was the Director of the Mourning Star Center and Camp Erin-Palm Springs, where she worked extensively with bereaved children, teens, and their families.
-Pamela was also an adjunct faculty member in the psychology department at Brandman University.
-Additionally, she served as the President of the Southern California Chapter of the Association for Death Education and Counseling, as well as the Vice President of the Board of Directors of the National Alliance for Grieving Children (NAGC).
+Pamela is a national trainer for the American Foundation for Suicide Prevention (AFSP) and is the co-author, along with Andy McNiel, of Understanding and Supporting Bereaved Children: A Practical Guide for Professionals.
+She is part of the training corps of the American Foundation for Suicide Prevention (AFSP) and travels throughout the country conducting trainings on their behalf.
+Dr. Gabbay has served in a variety of roles in her career, including being the Director of Operations and Training for The Compassionate Friends, the Director of The Mourning Star Center for Grieving Children, and Camp Erin-Palm Springs.
+Dr. Gabbay holds a Fellow in Thanatology (FT) from the Association for Death Education and Counseling (ADEC) and earned a Master of Arts degree in Cognitive Psychology from Claremont Graduate University.
+She earned her Doctor of Education degree in Organizational Leadership from Brandman University.
 Dr. Gabbay is a member of the TAPS Advisory Board.

 Andy McNiel